Goods and Services Tax (GST)

 and deductions (such as discounts) have been prescribed under the GST Law.

-The GST regime has largely stabilized since its implementation approximately 7 years ago.
-Businesses did face certain issues while transitioning to GST, which was expected given the change of this magnitude.
-The GST Council has been receptive to representations made by the industry and has constantly announced amendments and trade facilitation measures to mitigate any adverse impact to businesses and reduction of ongoing litigations.
-The administration is also focusing on plugging the revenue leakages through special drives to weed out fake/suspicious GSTINs from the GST eco-system.
+The GST regime has largely stabilized since its implementation in 2017.
+The GST Council has been receptive to industry representations, bringing in suitable amendments, clarifications and various trade facilitation measures, to allay the concerns and reduce disputes.
+At the same time, the administration is focused on plugging revenue leakages and tax frauds through special drives to weed out fake/suspicious GSTINs from the GST eco-system.